VinFast: Electric transit buses

-VinBus
+VinFast produces low-floor electric city buses for sister company VinBus, a privately operated non-profit bus route network service established by Vingroup in 2019.
+The bus is powered by a 281 kWh battery pack which gives the bus up to 260 km of range.
+Using the VinBus-designated 150 kWh DC fast-charging stations provided by StarCharge, the battery can be charged within ~2 hours.

 Production facilities

 VinFast operates a 335 ha greenfield factory at Cat Hai Island, Hai Phong.
-The factory produces, cars, motorbikes and parts for either of them.
+The factory produces cars and motorbikes and parts for both of them.
 In 2017, VinFast also acquired GM Vietnam's Hanoi factory (VIDAMCO).

 In September 2020, VinFast purchased the Lang Lang Proving Ground in Australia from General Motors.
-Vinfast purchased the former Holden proving ground for $30 million and settled on the purchase on 2 November.
+VinFast purchased the former Holden proving ground for $30 million and settled on the purchase on 2 November.
 In October 2021, VinFast disbanded its local engineering operations and put the Lang Lang Proving Ground test track up for sale.

+VinFast will build a plant in Indonesia, targeting production in 2025 with an output of 30,000 to 50,000 units each year.